-Walgreen and Wal-Mart Stores each account for about 16% of Outerwall's sales, while grocery giant Kroger represents about 11% of sales.
+Walgreen and Wal-Mart Stores each account for about 15% of Outerwall's sales, while grocery giant Kroger represents about 10% of sales.

-Indeed, since acquiring Redbox in 2008 the company's sales have more than doubled from about $1.1 billion in 2009 to $2.2 billion in 2012.
+Outerwall's sales and profits have risen steadily in recent years.
+Indeed, since acquiring Redbox in 2008 the company's sales have more than doubled from about $1.1 billion in 2009 to $2.3 billion in 2013.

-Focusing on its top-earning divisions, the company has been exiting less profitable enterprises amid tough economic conditions worldwide.
-In mid-2011 Coinstar sold its money-transfer business, which served the US and Latin America, to California-based financial serves firm Sigue.
+Previously, in 2011 Coinstar sold its money-transfer business, which served the US and Latin America, to California-based financial serves firm Sigue.
 The deal, valued at about $40 million, allowed Coinstar to concentrate on its automated retail strategy (i.e., coin counting and video rental).
 Indeed, Coinstar also sold off some 900 DVDXpress kiosks (400 of which were active) in 2010, as well as DVD discs that were in the kiosks, as it had deemed the business as unprofitable.

 To speed new content to its kiosks, in 2014 Redbox signed a multi-year distribution deal with Lions Gate Entertainment to bring Blu-ray and DVD titles to its kiosks on the day of their retail home entertainment release.